alphagov-mirror/govuk-frontend/docs/contributing/testing.md

 ### If you created or updated a Sass mixin or function

-Update or add tests In `src/govuk/<ELEMENT>/grid.test.js`, where `<ELEMENT>` is the [element you’re creating or updating a mixin for](https://github.com/alphagov/govuk-frontend/blob/master/src/govuk/README.md).
+Update or add tests in `src/govuk/<LAYER>/<LAYER>.test.js`, where `<LAYER>` is the [layer you’re creating or updating a mixin for](https://github.com/alphagov/govuk-frontend/blob/master/src/govuk/README.md#structure).

-## 6. Update our snapshot tests
+## 6. Update the snapshot tests

-If your component uses another component, one of our 'snapshot tests' may fail.
+If your component uses another component, one of the [Jest 'snapshot tests'](https://jestjs.io/docs/en/snapshot-testing) may fail.
 Snapshot tests compare a component's current markup with a previously stored version.

 If a snapshot test fails, do the following.

 1. Check that the component's new markup is correct.
-2. Run `npm test -- -u src/govuk/components/<COMPONENT>` to update our snapshot test with the new markup.
+2. Run `npm test -- -u src/govuk/components/<COMPONENT>` to update the snapshot test with the new markup.
 3. Commit the updated file in the `/src/govuk/components/<COMPONENT>/__snapshots__/` folder.
 4. In the commit message, tell us you're updating the snapshot file and why.

-Replace `<COMPONENT>` with the name of the component you changed.
+Where `<COMPONENT>` is the name of the component you changed.

 ## 7. Tell us what you’ve checked